darekkay/dashboard/docs/changelog/README.md

 ## Development

+- :sparkles: Add a button in the settings modal to delete all user data.
 - :rocket: Improve the language selection UI.
 - :bug: Display modal scrollbars if the content does not fit the screen.
 - :bug: Prevent header height changes when switching between edit and view mode.